sranins/BusinessApplication-ReleaseNotes/articles/Spring18/dynamics365-finance-operations/integration-dynamics365-project-service-automation.md

 The following illustration shows how data is synchronized as part of the integration between Project Service Automation and Finance and Operations.

+> [!div class="mx-imgBorder"]
-![A diagram showing Dynamics 365 for Project Service Automation and Dynamics 365 for Finance and Operations integration ](media/integration-dynamics365-project-service-automation-private-preview-1.png "A diagram showing Dynamics 365 for Project Service Automation and Dynamics 365 for Finance and Operations integration
+> ![A diagram showing Dynamics 365 for Project Service Automation and Dynamics 365 for Finance and Operations integration ](media/integration-dynamics365-project-service-automation-private-preview-1.png "A diagram showing Dynamics 365 for Project Service Automation and Dynamics 365 for Finance and Operations integration
 ")
 <!-- PSA-integration.png -->